lukejagodzinski/verin-model/README.md

 There are few behaviours already written for you but you can create your own:

-- [timestampable](https://github.com/jagi/zeitgeist-timestampable/) takes care of updating `createdAt` and `updatedAt` fields whenever document is save into database
+- [timestampable](https://github.com/jagi/verin-timestampable/) takes care of updating `createdAt` and `updatedAt` fields whenever document is save into database
-- [sluggable](https://github.com/jagi/zeitgeist-sluggable/) creates browser friendly version of field (string), e.g. from "The post title!" to "the-post-title"
+- [sluggable](https://github.com/jagi/verin-sluggable/) creates browser friendly version of field (string), e.g. from "The post title!" to "the-post-title"
-- [viewable](https://github.com/jagi/zeitgeist-viewable/) introduce views counter into model
+- [viewable](https://github.com/jagi/verin-viewable/) introduce views counter into model
-- [voteable](https://github.com/jagi/zeitgeist-voteable/) allows user to vote up/down on given document
+- [voteable](https://github.com/jagi/verin-voteable/) allows user to vote up/down on given document

-### Writing behaviours
+## Writing behaviors

 Soon...

+## Contribution

+If you have any suggestions or want to write new features or behaviors please contact me, or just create issue or pull request.

+## License

+MIT